Towards Understanding Grokking: An Effective Theory of Representation Learning: Introduction

 \begin{itemize} \item[\bf Q1]\textit{The origin of generalization}: When trained on the algorithmic datasets where grokking occurs, how do models generalize at all? \item[\bf Q2]\textit{The critical training size}: Why does the training time needed to ``grok'' (generalize) diverge as the training set size decreases toward a critical point? \item[\bf Q3]\textit{Delayed generalization}: Under what conditions does delayed generalization occur? \end{itemize}

 We provide evidence that representation learning is central to answering each of these questions.
 Our answers can be summarized as follows:

-\begin{itemize} \item[\bf A1] Generalization can be attributed to learning a good representation of the inputs, i.e. a representation that has the appropriate structure for the task.
+\begin{itemize} \item[\bf A1] Generalization can be attributed to learning a good representation of the input embeddings, i.e., a representation that has the appropriate structure for the task and which can be predicted from the theory in Section \ref{eq:RQI}.
 See Figures~\ref{fig:ring} and \ref{fig:toys}. \item[\bf A2] The critical training set size corresponds to the least amount of training data that can determine such a representation (which, in some cases, is unique up to linear transformations). \item[\bf A3] Grokking is a phase between ``comprehension'' and ``memorization'' phases and it can be remedied with proper hyperparmeter tuning, as illustrated by the phase diagrams in Figure~\ref{fig:grokking_pd}. \end{itemize}

 This paper is organized as follows: In Section \ref{sec:problem_setting}, we introduce the problem setting and build a simplified toy model.
 In Section \ref{sec:represenation}, we will use an \textit{effective theory} approach, a useful tool from theoretical physics, to shed some light on questions {\bf Q1} and {\bf Q2} and show the relationship between generalization and the learning of structured representations.
-In Section \ref{sec:phase_diagram}, we explain {\bf Q3} by displaying phase diagrams from a grid search of hyperparameters and show how we can "de-delay" generalization by following intuition developed from the phase diagram.
-We discuss related work in Section \ref{sec:related_works}, followed by conclusions in Section \ref{sec:conclusions}.
+In Section \ref{sec:phase_diagram}, we explain {\bf Q3} by displaying phase diagrams from a grid search of hyperparameters and show how we can ``de-delay'' generalization by following intuition developed from the phase diagram.
+We discuss related work in Section \ref{sec:related_works}, followed by conclusions in Section \ref{sec:conclusions}.\footnote{Project code can be found at: \url{https://github.com/ejmichaud/grokking-squared} }